 The surgical procedure itself is performed typically under local anesthesia and patients go home that same day.
 A postoperative examination within 24 hours of surgery is required in all cases.
 Regular follow–up examinations are performed during the first three weeks of recovery, to monitor for successful closure of the hole, observe for any potential complications, and to reinforce the importance of face–down positioning.
 Patients typically utilize several eye drops applied to the operated eye over the course of several weeks following the surgical procedure.

 Approximately 6–8 weeks after surgery, when the bubble has completely absorbed, the patient is measured for glasses.
 Full visual recovery may not occur until as late as three months after the surgical procedure.

 Vitrectomy successfully flattens the macular hole in over 75-90% of cases.
-With successful surgery visual acuity usually improves by about 50% although it may take several years for maximal vision to return.
+With successful surgery, visual acuity usually improves by about 50% although it may take several years for the maximal vision to return.

 As with all surgical procedures, there are potential complications or side–effects associated with the repair of the macula hole.
 These include a small percentage of patients who develop retinal tears or detachments during the surgical procedure itself, or in the immediate postoperative period.
 These problems are usually repairable.

 In patients who have not already undergone cataract surgery, the development of a cataract occurs in almost all individuals within six months to two years.
 Surgical removal of the cataract and placement of an intraocular lens is then required.